zachallaun/protean/README.md

 **What are statecharts?**
 They are an extension to finite state machines that allow you to model complex behavior in a declarative, data-driven manner.
-They include nested and parallel states, enhanced/augmented state (through assigns), side-effects (through actions), process management (through invoke), and more.
+They include nested and parallel states, enhanced/augmented state (through assigns), side-effects (through actions), process management (through spawn), and more.
 To learn more about statecharts, I recommend [statecharts.dev](https://statecharts.dev/).

 ## Goals